Wilderness hut

 A wilderness hut, bothy, backcountry hut, or backcountry shelter is a free, primitive mountain hut for temporary accommodation, usually located in wilderness areas, national parks and along backpacking and hiking routes.
 They are found in many parts of the world, such as Finland, Sweden, Norway, northern Russia, the Alps, the Pyrenees, Scotland, Australia, New Zealand, Canada, and the United States.
-Huts are basic and unmanned, without running water.
+Huts are basic and often unmanned, some without running water.

 Bothy

 A bothy is a basic shelter, usually left unlocked and available for anyone to use free of charge.
 They are found in remote mountainous areas of Scotland, Northern England, Northern Ireland, Wales and the Isle of Man.
 Most are ruined buildings which have been restored to a basic standard, providing a windproof and watertight shelter.
 They vary in size from little more than a large box up to two-storey cottages.
 They usually have designated sleeping areas, which commonly are either an upstairs room or a raised platform, thus allowing one to keep clear of cold air and draughts at floor height.
 No bedding, mattresses or blankets are provided.
 Public access to bothies is either on foot, by bicycle or boat.
 Most bothies have a fireplace and are near a natural source of water.
 A spade may be provided to bury excrement.